alinous-core/alinous-document-cms-cartridge/README.md

 alinous-document-cms-cartridge
 ==============================

-Openshift Cartridge for Document Management Software
+Openshift Cartridge for Document Management Software.
+This software is content management system for document website.
+For example
+- Technical Site
+- How to Site
+- Support Manual Site
+is suitable for this CMS.

+This CMS has flexible template engine to customize the design freely.

 Install
 ==========